-22. It shall be an implied term in every contract of apprenticeship that the employer will during the prescribed term, to the best of his power, skill, and knowledge, train and instruct the apprentice, or cause him to be trained and instructed, as a competent journeyman in the branch or branches of the iron- and metal-working trades agreed upon in accordance with the provisions of the Apprentices Act, 1923, and of this order, and any amendments thereof: Provided, however, that if the business carried on by the employer does not comprise all the operations usually included in the training of a journeyman in the special branch or branches of the iron- and metal-working trade, in the special branch or branches of the iron- and metal-working trade, in the special branch or branches shall be specifically set the operations to be taught the apprentices shall be specifically set out in the contract of apprenticeship, and in default thereof the employer shall be deemed to have contracted to train and instruct the apprentice in all the operations usually included in the training of a journeyman in such branch or branches of the iron- and metalworking trade.
+21. It shall be an implied term in every contract of apprenticeship that the employer will during the prescribed term, to the best of his power, skill, and knowledge, train and instruct the apprentice, or cause him to be trained and instructed, as a competent journeyman in the trade of a carpenter and joiner in accordance with the proin the data of the Apprentices Act, 1923, and of this order, and any visions of the Apprentices Act, 1923, and of this order, and any amendments thereof: Provided, however, that if the business carried on by the employer does not comprise all the operations usually included in the training of a journeyman in the trade of a carpenter and joiner, the operations to be taught the apprentice shall be specifically set out in the contract of apprenticeship, and in default thereof the employer shall be deemed to have contracted to train and instruct the apprentice in all the operations usually included in the training of a journeyman in the trade of a carpenter and joiner: provided that it shall not be competent for an employer to employ a youth as an apprentice until he has been established in business for at least two years, or unless he is able to satisfy the committee that he is in a position to continue as an employer.

-working 23.
-No premium in respect of the employment of any person as 23.
-No premium in respect of the employment of any person as an apprentice shall be paid to or received by an employer, whether such premium is paid by the person employed or by any other person.
-24. The provisions of this order shall not necessarily apply in the case of a special contract of apprenticeship entered into under the provisions of section 11 of the Apprentices Act, 1923.
+22. No premium in respect of the employment of any person as an apprentice shall be paid to or received by an employer whether such premium is paid by the person employed or by any other person.

+23. The provisions of this order shall not necessarily apply in the case of a special contract of apprenticeship entered into under the provisions of section 11 of the Apprentices Act, 1923.

-25. It shall be an implied term in every contract of apprenticeship that the provisions of the Master and Apprentice Act, 1908, shall not apply thereto.
+24. It shall be an implied term in every contract of apprenticeship that the provisions of the Master and Apprentice Act, 1908, shall not apply thereto.